 Introduction

 Recent developments in networking such as AI-driven optimization, Multi-Cloud Networking (MCN), 5G-Advanced, and Zero Trust, promise major improvements in performance, scalability, and security.
-However, these technologies are also affected by massive increases in packet delay variation (PDV) or jitter in today’s network environments.
-Real-time and near real-time applications such as IoT, AR, VR, AI and streaming video send data in unpredictable bursts, creating jitter.
-When these applications compete for virtual and physical resources in the cloud environments that host them, random delays in packet transmission result.
-This creates virtualization jitter that compounds jitter caused by their irregular data transmissions.
+However, these technologies are also affected by massive increases in packet delay variation (PDV), more commonly referred to as jitter, in today’s network environments.
+The proliferation of ultra-low latency, high volume applications such as IoT, AR, VR, AI and streaming video that send data in unpredictable bursts is a major contributing factor.
+When these applications compete for virtual and physical resources in the clouds that host them, random delays in packet transmission from the cloud environment to the network result.
+This creates virtualization jitter, compounding jitter caused by the way these applications transmit data.
 Last-mile mobile and Wi-Fi networks subject to RF interference and fading add still more jitter, impacting the entire network path between the user’s device and the server hosting their application.

 Most importantly, jitter has a far more serious knock-on effect than random delays that add latency – just modest amounts of jitter can cause throughput to collapse and applications to stall.
-This knock-on effect is increasingly being felt, and its impact can be devastating if critical systems are involved.
-Ironically, new network technologies like those cited above also produce jitter, partially undermining their benefits.
+This knock-on effect is increasingly being felt, leading to frustrated users, low productivity and lost revenue.
+Its impact can be devastating if critical systems are involved.
+Ironically, new network technologies like those cited above generate jitter as well, partially undermining their benefits.

-The source of jitter-induced throughput collapse lies in the fact that TCP, the most widely used network protocol, and one that’s also predominant in public cloud services like AWS and MS Azure, consistently interprets jitter as a sign of congestion, even when it’s caused by other factors like those discussed above.
+The source of jitter-induced throughput collapse lies in the fact that TCP, the most widely used network protocol, and the one that also predominates in public cloud services like AWS and MS Azure, consistently interprets jitter as a sign of congestion, even when it’s caused by other factors.
 To prevent data loss, TCP responds by retransmitting packets and throttling traffic, even when ample bandwidth is available.
 As a result, throughput collapses and applications stall, regardless of actual network saturation.
 This not only affects TCP traffic, but also indirectly impacts UDP and other traffic sharing a network regardless of protocol, as TCP’s response to jitter consumes available bandwidth

 In this blog, we’ll explore the benefits of each of the latest networking advancements, how each one is not only affected by, but also contributes to jitter, and why conventional performance solutions fall short in addressing jitter’s impact on throughput.
 Finally, we’ll look at an approach to overcoming jitter-induced throughput collapse that’s far more effective and less costly than network and server upgrades, or any of the other performance solutions most administrators turn to.